-The purpose of the Preliminary Screening Application period is to ensure that applicants submit projects that are eligible, technically sound, and fiscally feasible.
+The purpose of the Preliminary Screening Application period is to ensure that applicants submit projects that are eligible (based on the most up-to-date FCC and BDC availability data), technically sound, and fiscally feasible.

 Within 10 business days of Preliminary Screening Application closing date, PBDA will post applications and associated .csv files for all applications through PBDA's website.
 It should be noted that only project areas resulting from preliminary applications will be posted for public view.
 These project areas will include project name, provider name, total BSLs served, and proposed technology costs.
 Technical details, timelines, costs, and other competitive data will not be posted as a result of the preliminary application process.